-The proposed law has a deferred operative date of one year.
+The proposed law has a deferred operative date of a year and a half.
 This will enable agencies to promulgate any regulations necessary for smooth operation under the new statute.
+The proposed law also allows for immediate adoption of interim regulations by an agency, to ease the transition process.
 The new statute and implementing regulations would govern only cases initiated after the operative date.
 Pending cases would continue to be governed by former law.